Choroid plexus carcinoma

 Primary brain tumors begin when normal cells acquire errors (mutations) in their DNA.
 These mutations allow cells to grow and divide at increased rates and to continue living when healthy cells would die.
 The result is a mass of abnormal cells, which forms a tumor.

-Primary brain tumors are much less common than are secondary brain tumors, in which cancer begins elsewhere and spreads to the brain.
+In adults, primary brain tumors are much less common than are secondary brain tumors, in which cancer begins elsewhere and spreads to the brain.

 Many different types of primary brain tumors exist.
 Each gets its name from the type of cells involved.
 Examples include: